Skip to main content

 curl "http://127.0.0.1:9080/anything" -H "Authorization: Bearer $ACCESS_TOKEN"

-If you remove the client scope httpbin-access for apisix-quickstart-client, you should receive a 401 Unauthorized response when requesting the resource.
+If you remove the client scope httpbin-access from apisix-quickstart-client, you should receive a 401 Unauthorized response when requesting the resource.

 Generate Token with Password Grant at Custom Token Endpoint

-The examples below demonstrate how you can generate a token using with the password grant at a custom endpoint.
+The examples below demonstrate how you can configure authz-keycloak to request a token with the password grant at a custom endpoint.

 Create a route with authz-keycloak-route as follows: